KureYv/KureYv/README.md

 <br/>

-- I am a second year Computer Science Student at [Ontario Tech University](https://ontariotechu.ca/), I have done robotics, full stack development, machine learning and competitive programming in my spare time.
+- ℹ️ I am a second year Computer Science Student at [Ontario Tech University](https://ontariotechu.ca/), I have done robotics, full stack development, machine learning and competitive programming in my spare time.
 I am also very passionate and open about learning new things, which is why I spend a lot of my free time learning new stuff.
 - 💬 Issues or problems go [here](https://github.com/KureYv/KureYv/issues)

 ----